 A seafood galore

 If you wish to have a chilli crab feast, there is no need to head to a restaurant by the seaside anymore.
 You can now order crabs and have them delivered.
 For instance, the menu at Crab At Bay offers up interesting delicacies such as abalone, fish maw and sea cucumbers on top of crabs, which are great for family gatherings and special celebrations.
-Crab Corner focuses on a variety of claypot crabs and crab dishes with vermicelli noodles such as bee hoon and tang hoon for moments when you would rather have crabs cooked in other ways.
+KL Roasted Delights focuses on a variety of claypot crabs and crab dishes with vermicelli noodles such as their signature chili crab and black pepper crab for moments when you would rather have crabs cooked in other ways.
 From Shi Kou Seafood, you can tuck into a galore of seafood dishes prepared in diverse styles that would satisfy any craving.
 At Banana Leaf Clementi Centre Seafood there is a myriad of local barbecue seafood dishes that would leave you happy and satisfied.

 There is not much food around that could be described as finger-licking good but chilli crab is definitely one such dish.
 Its fiery red appearance seems to symbolize the ardent adoration Singaporeans have for this dish and judging from the crab restaurants that are always packed full of diners, it is definitely true.
 And now, whether you are craving for some chili crab on foodpanda or just some delicious seafood on foodpanda, it has it all!